manuelfernandezdm/manuelfernandezdm/README.md

 <h1 align="center">Hi 👋, I'm Manuel</h1>
 <h3 align="center">Jr. Data Scientist | Electronic Engineer</h3>

+I am an Electronic Engineer and I have 1.5 years of experience working in software development with Python and in the area of ​​automation and control.
+Once I finished my university studies, I began to train as a Data Scientist.
+I took an IBM Data Science course and complemented this knowledge with other SQL, PySpark and Machine Learning courses.

 - 🌱 I’m currently learning **Machine Learning**

 - 📫 How to reach me **manuel28fernandez@gmail.com**